Lesson 3: The Battle Over Reconstruction: The Aftermath of Reconstruction

 One thing students might consider, for example, is how the devastation of war and the slow pace of efforts to recover from that devastation kept the South in a subordinate economic position in comparison to the faster growing cities of the North.
 These expanding Northern cities were a draw for much of the dislocated workforce in the South—including newly freed slaves.
 How might a fact like this have affected opinions on questions such as civil rights, government contracts for major infrastructure improvements (such as railroads) and shaped views on questions such as education?
 While this lesson will not provide answers for all of these questions, the hope is that it will point students in the direction of seeking out such answers with the documents and the interactive provided and formulating their own similar kinds of questions.

 Upon completing this lesson, students will begin to see the ways in which a political and constitutional crisis emboldened some lasting divisions within American society and, perhaps what is more important, the ways in which the crisis forged a new path for a stronger and more perfect Union.
+You can find more resources to supplement this lesson at our Smithsonian Learning Lab collection on the Reconstruction Era.

 How did the results of Reconstruction policy shape the politics of the reconstructed states and the nation at large?